A Taste of the

 - Kinder Scout is a favourite target for walkers heading to the Peak District

 - Kinder Scout from the Snake Pass, A57.
-Via Fairbrook and Kinder gates from the Snake Inn.
+Via Fairbrook and Kinder gates from the Snake Inn

 - Burbage Brook, Burbage Valley, Sheffield